hoffsite/getting-and-cleaning-data-project/CodeBook.md

 * activity id (from `y_train.txt` and `y_test.txt`).
 These were coded fields ranging from 1 to 6.
 They were coded to represent WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING

 ### Observation Variables ###
 531 variables included in each row of `X_train.txt` and `X_test.txt`.
-Descriptive titles for each variable documented in features.txt.
+Descriptive titles for each variable documented in `features.txt`.
 Additional descriptive information included in a documentation file `features_info.txt`

 ## Transformations ##